-Area Malfunction Potential Exceedance Preventative Measures Reactive Response 50 Failure of makeup water addition (city water) which could be caused by outside utility or failure of an air compressor that feeds air actuated valve.
-Particulate, metals, chlorides.
-(1) Low PBS recycle water flow from P-27 initiates interlock to stop spent activated carbon feed.
-(2) The air compressors are on a plant inspection checklist.
-(3) Inspection by operators and/or maintenance personnel carbon feed will be manually stopped 51 WESP (W-11) Failure of secondary voltage instrument causes low WESP secondary voltage Particulate, metals (1) Interlocks are set to stop spent activated carbon feed before reaching permitted parameter limit.
+s Area Malfunction Potential Exceedance Preventative Measures Reactive Response 50 Failure of makeup water addition (city water) which could be caused by outside utility or failure of an air compressor that feeds air actuated valve.
+Particulate, metals, chlorides. initiates interlock to stop spent activated carbon carbon feed will be manually stopped 51 WESP (W-11) Failure of secondary voltage instrument causes low WESP secondary voltage Particulate, metals carbon feed before reaching permitted parameter limit.
 (2) Inspections by operators and/or maintenance personnel If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
 52 WESP failure due to arcs and sparks causing low secondary voltage.
-Particulate, metals (1) The WESP is on a inspected during plant outages.
-(2) Inspections by operators and/or maintenance personnel If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
-53 insulators causing excessive arcs and sparks which in turn causes low secondary voltage.
-Particulate, metals Inspections by operators and/or maintenance personnel If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
+Particulate, metals outages.
+(2) Inspections by operators and/or maintenance personnel.
+If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
+53 WESP failure due to wet insulators causing excessive arcs and sparks which in turn causes low secondary voltage.
+Particulate, metals schedule during plant maintenance outages.
+(2) Inspections by operators and/or maintenance If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
 54 Breakage of WESP electrode causes low secondary voltage.
-Particulate, metals (1) The WESP is on a routine inspection schedule during plant maintenance outages.
+Particulate, metals schedule during plant maintenance outages.
 (2) Inspections by operators and/or maintenance personnel If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
-55 ID FAN (B-15) DRE, particulate, dioxins, metals, chlorides, CO.
-(1) Interlocks are set to stop spent activated carbon feed.
+55 ID FAN (B-15) Failure of ID Fan motor causes process shutdown.
+DRE, particulate, dioxins, metals, chlorides, CO. carbon feed.
 (2) The ID fan is on a Preventive Maintenance Program.
-(3) Inspections by operators and/or maintenance personnel If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
-56 DRE, particulate, dioxins, metals, chlorides, CO.
-(1) Interlocks are set to stop spent activated carbon feed.
+(3) Inspections by If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
+56 Failure or malfunction of VFD DRE, particulate, dioxins, metals, chlorides, CO. carbon feed.
 (2) The ID fan is on an inspection checklist.
-(3) Inspections by operators and/or maintenance personnel If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
-57 instrumentation DRE, particulate, dioxins, metals, chlorides, CO.
-(1) Interlocks are set to stop spent activated carbon feed.
+(3) Inspections by operators and/or If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
+57 Failure of Damper, VFD instrumentation DRE, particulate, dioxins, metals, chlorides, CO. carbon feed.
 (2) The ID fan is on a inspection checklist (3) Inspection by operators.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
-58 DRE, particulate, dioxins, metals, chlorides, CO.
-(1) Interlocks are set to stop spent activated carbon feed.
+58 - DRE, particulate, dioxins, metals, chlorides, CO. carbon feed.
 (2) The ID fan is on an inspection checklist.
 (3) Inspection by operators.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.